Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Results

-To assess how strongly structural biases influence fairness outcomes, we train Random Forest regressors to predict fairness scores from structural bias measures.
-We then use impurity-based feature importance to determine which structural factors contribute most to fairness disparities.
+In this section, we focus on classical link prediction models.
+To assess the extent to which structural biases determine fairness outcomes, we train Random Forest regressors to predict fairness scores from the bias measures defined in our taxonomy.
+We report the resulting $R^2$ scores, as well as the proportion of $R^2$ reached by $\assortativity$ alone.

-Table~\ref{tab:regression_results} shows the $R^2$ scores across use cases, models, and fairness metrics, along with the proportion of $R^2$ reachable using only the $\assortativity$ measure.

-The results reveal a strong link between structural bias and fairness, with $R^2$ values consistently above 0.8.
-This indicates that fairness scores can be largely explained by the graph's topological properties.
-In particular, $\assortativity$ alone accounts for a substantial part of this variance, often more than 75 percent in the \textit{Opinion} and \textit{Collab} settings, highlighting its importance in these cases.
-However, in \textit{Friendship} use case, where graphs are less sparse, the explanatory power of $\assortativity$ is lower, likely because the local structure is more complex and cannot be captured fully by a single metric.

-In addition, the importance scores (Figure~\ref{fig:importances}) show consistency across different prediction models.
-For example, in the \textit{Opinion} use case, $\assortativity$ remains the most influential factor whether using N2V or SVD embeddings.
-On the other hand, importance shifts noticeably between use cases: in \textit{Friendship}, the role of $\heterogeneity$ grows, demonstrating that the influence of structural bias varies with the nature of the graph.

-Finally, Figure~\ref{fig:heatmaps} illustrates how bias measures vary across generated graphs: $\assortativity$ tends to increase with homophily $\beta$, while $\heterogeneity$ is more sensitive to class imbalance $\alpha$.
-This aligns with the intuition that sensitive nodes experience more diverse neighborhoods when they are a minority.
-Together with the correlation patterns shown in Appendix C.1, these results underscore the value of our taxonomy.
-By capturing multiple, complementary dimensions of structural bias, our framework provides a richer and more nuanced understanding of how different biases influence fairness in LP across diverse settings.